Your money-making expert. Financial journalist, TV and radio personality.

 Gift wrapping, walking, sitting and grooming pets, washing cars, mowing lawns, babysitting, delivering papers, window cleaning and even entertaining other kids by putting on plays and charging admission.

 Kids can make loads of money as a dog walker.
-Adult dog walkers can charge as much as £15 a dog for a 45 minute walk (see our article on dog-walking for information on that), but children may want to pitch themselves lower at around the £5-£8 mark, but if people are willing to pay more then go for it.
-Obviously, this isn’t a job for children who are scared of dogs, as they will need to be in control of the animals they are looking after.
-It is probably also a good idea to that your child will only walk small or medium sized dogs, if they are not very tall or strong.
+Adult dog walkers can charge as much as £15 a dog for a 45 minute walk (see our article on dog-walking for information on that).
+Children may want to pitch themselves lower at around the £5-£8 mark, but if people are willing to pay more then go for it.
+Obviously, this isn’t a job for children who are scared of dogs, as they’ll need to be in control of the animals they’re looking after.
+It’s probably also a good idea that your child only walk small or medium-sized dogs, especially if they’re not very tall or strong.

-The best way to get business is by making flyers on a computer, and then pinning them to notice boards in local dog friendly parks or online on a website like Jobsgrapevine.
-It’s also wise to buy your child an extra lead to carry with them, just in case the one the owner has provided them with breaks, and maybe a few dog toys to play with in the park and a supply of plastic bags for dog mess.
+The best way to get business is by making flyers on a computer, and then pinning them to notice boards in local dog-friendly parks or online on a website like Gumtree.
+It’s also wise to buy your child an extra lead to carry with them, just in case the one the owner has provided them with breaks.
+Also, bring a few dog toys to play with in the park and a supply of plastic bags for dog mess.

-It may be a good idea to make up flyers or business cards (they can get 250 FREE business cards and a card holder just by contacting Vistaprint.
+It may be a good idea to make up flyers or business cards (they can get 250 FREE business cards and a card holder just by contacting Vistaprint).
+Go door to door and hand them out to neighbours and friends.

 Have fun and let your child be creative when making up their flyers.
 The flyers should include:

 You don’t need to spend much on making up flyers.
-Visit Staples for some bargain marker pens and pens.
+Visit Poundland for some bargain pens and other stationery.

 Advertising your child’s new venture on the internet is not a good option.
-It is very difficult to monitor who is contacting your child.
-Stick to the old-fashioned way of advertising locally and letting word spread.
+It’s very difficult to monitor who is contacting your child.
+Stick to the old-fashioned way of advertising locally and letting the word spread.

 A summer job is all about teaching kids the value of money and letting them feel a bit independent, however you do need to keep their safety in mind at all times.